Bitcoin is not the only cryptocurrency you will see in the market.

 There is also some movement toward separating most of these concepts from altcoins.

-If that trend continues, altcoins might refer only to mining-based cryptocurrencies other than Bitcoin in the future.
+If that trend continues, altcoins might refer only to mine-based cryptocurrencies that aren’t Bitcoin in the future.

-Below are a few different kinds that have been created over the years:
+Below are a few different kinds of altcoins that have been created over the years:

-These are altcoins that followed the mining aspect of Bitcoin – the process in which new coins are created by solving challenging cryptographic equations to unlock blocks.
+These type follows the mining aspect of Bitcoin, which is the process whereby new coins are created by solving cryptographic equations.

 Some of the established altcoins on the market are mining-based, including the our popular Ethereum.